spectrochempy/spectrochempy/docs/dev/code.rst

 Required disk space for the development source directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sources for |spcy| in its development version requires ~ 500 Mb of disk space.
+Sources for |scpy| in its development version requires ~ 500 Mb of disk space.

 If you include a specific python environment (scpy-dev), this will add up ~2.8 Gb in
 the miniconda/envs folder.